unixorn/awesome-shell/README.md

 *Tools and customizations specifically for Zsh.*

-* [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) - A list of Zsh plugins usable with antigen, dotzsh, oh-my-zsh & prezto.
+* [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) - A list of Zsh plugins usable with antigen, dotzsh, oh-my-zsh, prezto, zplug and zgen.
 * [antigen](https://github.com/zsh-users/antigen) - A plugin manager for Zsh, inspired by oh-my-zsh and vundle
 * [dotzsh](https://github.com/dotphiles/dotzsh) - dotzsh strives to be platform and version independent, some functionality may be lost when running under older versions of Zsh, but it should degrade cleanly and allow you to use the same setup on multiple machines of differing OS's without problems.
 * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A community-driven framework for managing your Zsh configuration